 While Rob looked up to his family – especially his younger brothers – Peter said it was incredibly easy to get sucked into his orbit.

 “He just graduated school; he wanted to go to law school,” Peter said.
 “I was like, ‘Hey, buddy, I’m gonna work for you one day.’”

 “Being around him,” he said, “made you want to do better.”

-The Rob Vega Memorial Scholarship will be awarded to Law School Students who display the same Academic, Familial and Civic qualities that Rob did.
+The Rob Vega Memorial Scholarship will be awarded to one Law School Student who embodies the same Academic, Familial and Civic qualities that Rob did.

-To be eligible to apply to the program, the student must:
+To be eligible to apply for the Rob Vega Memorial Scholarship, applicants must: